GaitContour: Efficient Gait Recognition based on a Contour-Pose Representation: Method

 where $H, W$ and $V$ represent frame height, width, and the number of keypoints.
 For each frame, pose keypoints consist of $V$ nodes $[(x_1, y_1),...(x_V,y_V)]$ in 2D, and $E$ edges between them, which are commonly defined~\cite{teepe2021gaitgraph,zhang2023spatial}.

-We hypothesize that a significant portion of the useful information in $\vs_t$ lies on edges, as similar ideas have been examined before~\cite{liang2022gaitedge, baumberg1994learning}.
+We hypothesize that a significant portion of the useful information in $\vs_t$ lies on edges, as similar ideas have been examined before~\cite{liang2022gaitedge, baumberg1994learning,wang2003silhouette}.
+Instead of using an edge image as previous works~\cite{liang2022gaitedge}, we sample the points on it, leading to a more compact representation to describe the body shape.
 To this end, we employ popular \textbf{contour approximation} methods~\cite{teh1989detection,opencv_library} to 1). compute the silhouette edge points, and 2). approximate the edge with a lower number of contour points $\vc_t$.
-In practice, 300+ points are used to approximate the contour of $\vs_t$.
+In practice, 300+ points are extracted on the contour of $\vs_t$.

-Theoretically, the approximated contour compactly preserves the silhouette information; in practice, we find that contour points alone do not yield good performance with current point-based gait recognition methods~\cite{teepe2021gaitgraph,zhang2023spatial}.
+Although the approximated contour compactly contains the silhouette information, in practice, we find that contour points alone do not yield good performance with current keypoint-based gait recognition methods~\cite{teepe2021gaitgraph,zhang2023spatial}.
 This is likely due to the lack of temporal consistency in contour point approximation, where the points in neighboring frames do not have the same semantic meaning and may arbitrarily shift based on the approximation algorithm.
+This consistency helps to build a stable graph to describe the walking pattern.

-To address this problem, we leverage pose keypoints as a \textbf{semantic guide} to refine contour point selection.
-For each pose point in $\vp_t$, we select ten nearby contour points to form a bidirectionally connected graph.
+To establish consistent connections among frames, we draw inspiration from the blending skin process in SMPL~\cite{loper2023smpl}, where the skin vertices are controlled by the joint positions.
+We treat the contour and pose points as analogous to skin and joints in 2D, leveraging pose keypoints as a \textbf{semantic guide} to refine contour point selection.
+For each pose point in $\vp_t$, we select $n$ nearby contour points to form a connected graph.
 To ensure consistency, we arrange the contour points associated with each pose keypoint in clockwise order.
-The merged contour and pose keypoints, named Contour-Pose, is defined as follows:
+The merged contour and pose keypoints, named Contour-Pose, are defined as follows:

 As demonstrated in~\cref{fig:contourpose}, Contour-Pose combines the semantic information expressed in poses and the body shape information expressed by silhouettes.
-We note that while traditionally the head has 5 keypoints, to reduce the sampling density at a small region, we use only 3 keypoints from the head: the left and right ear and the nose; therefore, $V=15$ in this work.

-By directly applying Contour-Pose on current point-based methods, \eg,GaitTR~\cite{zhang2023spatial}, we can already observe significant improvements in gait recognition performances without any architectural modification, as shown in~\Cref{tab:input}.
+By directly applying Contour-Pose on current keypoint-based methods, \eg, GaitTR~\cite{zhang2023spatial}, we can already observe significant improvements in gait recognition performances without any architectural modification, as shown in~\Cref{tab:input} (d-e).
 For more details on the construction of Contour-Pose, please refer to the supplemental material.